Skip to main content

 HAPI CLI

-The HAPI CLI is a command-line tool for managing and serving API projects using the HAPI server.
+The HAPI CLI is a command-line tool for managing and serving API projects using the HAPI server for Model Context Protocol (MCP).
 It enables you to bootstrap, configure, and run API-first services with ease.

 Installation